siddharths2710/siddharths2710/README.md

 ### Hi there, I'm Siddharth

-(**Disclaimer**: I'm no longer as active in contributing to open-source ever since I'm pursuing my masters and have developed an unfortunate health situation in the middle of it all, sorry for that!
-You may wanna look at my history from 2020 or the years before: [Contributions](https://siddharths2710.github.io/#presence) )

 - ⚡ I come with close to three years of professional work experience in
     -  McAfee LLC (Software Engineer, Network Security and Web Protection Group)
     -  WalmartLabs India, (Software Development Intern, Transportation team)